roomorama/concierge/README.md

 things work on an integration level.
 If you wish to test the behaviour of a controller during the development process, specs are the right tool for it.

+### Database Access

+Database access in Concierge exists as a means to provide extra functionality during the execution of the operations provided.
+However, it is by no means a _required_ precondition for Concierge to work.
+Therefore, whenever possible, make database access optional.

+A convenience class - `Concierge::OptionalDatabaseAccess` - is provided so that control can be regained even on the situation when the database is unaccessible.

+The caching functionality provided by Concierge - `Concierge::Cache` already makes use of such feature and therefore no changes are needed if the database is only used for caching.

 ### Quoting bookings

 To add the capability of quoting a booking for a new supplier, create a new controller